BudjakovDmitry/tech/linux/terminal/commands/printenv.md

 # printenv

-Print all or part of environment.
+Print all or part of the environment variables and their current values.

 ```shell
 # print all environment variables and their values